 to..The Miami Dade College as Stewards an opportunity to celebrate without controversy.

-to The State of Florida, as we are part of, the celebrative image that represents the first known North American settlement to be discovered by Spain, nearly 500 years ago, literally steps from the Freedom Tower itself, the Tequesta village of Miami, it's burial mound, huts and canoes, as reported in the Histories of the Gold Coast Treasuries of 1605.
+to. the City and People of Miami as the inheritors, the transparency, truth and tradition. to The State of Florida, as we are part of, the celebrative image that represents the first known North American settlement to be discovered by Spain, nearly 500 years ago, literally steps from the Freedom Tower itself, the Tequesta village of Miami, it's burial mound, huts and canoes, as reported in the Histories of the Gold Coast Treasuries of 1605.